SV8/WML/README.md

-Experimenting code while reading the book <Why Machines Learn>
+Some code of experiments while reading the book 《Why Machines Learn》 by Anil Ananthaswamy.